neondatabase/website/content/docs/connect/connect-from-any-app.md

 ---
 When connecting to Neon from an application or client, you will need to connect to a database in your Neon project.
 In Neon, a database belongs to a branch, which may the root branch of your project (`main`) or a child branch.
 The root branch in a Neon project has a default database named `neondb`.

-In order to connect to a database, you must connect to the branch where the database resides, and you must do so by connecting through an endpoint, which is the compute instance associated with the branch.
+To connect to a database, you must connect to the branch where the database resides, and you must do so by connecting through an endpoint, which is the compute instance associated with the branch.

 ```text
 Project